Threshold Graphs Maximize Homomorphism Densities: Introduction

 where $\mathcal{C}_c = \{G: t(K_2, G) \leq c\}$ and the $\limsup$ over a class of graphs is defined as

 This quantity has been studied for a variety of graphs $H$.
-Two families of graphs that frequently maximize $t(H, \cdot)$ are the quasi-clique and quasi-star where a quasi-clique is an induced clique with isolated vertices, and a quasi-star is the complement of a quasi-clique (See Figure \ref{fig:test}).
+Two families of graphs that frequently maximize $t(H, \cdot)$ are the quasi-clique and quasi-star, where a quasi-clique is an induced clique with isolated vertices and a quasi-star is the complement of a quasi-clique (see Figure \ref{fig:test}).
+We remark that in some papers, the quasi-clique is defined as isolated vertices and an induced clique with one additional vertex that may only be connected to a subset of vertices in the clique \cite{nagy2017number, day2019conjecture}.
+This is important if one wants to determine the non-asymptotic maximizer of $t(H,G)$ for a graph $G$ with say $n$ vertices and $m$ edges; however, we can use a simpler definition as we only consider asymptotic results.

 A very general result of Alon implies that if $H$ has a spanning subgraph that is a disjoint union of cycles and isolated edges then $\mathcal{M}_H(c)$ is maximized on the quasi-clique for all $c$ \cite{alon1981number}.
-The study of the behavior of specific $H$ largely began with Ahlswede and Katona, who showed that for any $c \in [0,1]$ when $H$ is the $2$-star $\mathcal{M}_H(c)$ is always achieved on either the quasi-star or quasi-clique \cite{ahlswede1978graphs}.
+The study of the behavior of specific $H$ largely began with Ahlswede and Katona, who showed that for any $c \in [0,1]$ when $H$ is the $2$-star, a star with two edges, $\mathcal{M}_H(c)$ is always achieved on either the quasi-star or quasi-clique \cite{ahlswede1978graphs}.
 This result was later generalized to $k$-stars, showing that for any $c \in [0,1]$ the number of homomorphisms from the $k$-star is maximized when $G$ is the quasi-star or quasi-clique for small $k$ \cite{kenyon2017multipodal}, and shortly after for all $k \geq 2$ \cite{reiher2018maximum}.
 The question was also studied in the case where $H$ is the $4$-edge path, and again it was shown that the optimizing graph is always either the quasi-star and quasi-clique for all densities \cite{nagy2017number}.

-Using a local move, we show that the maximum is always attained on a threshold graph, a class of graphs containing both the quasi-clique and quasi-star (See Section \ref{section:prelim}).
-Specifically, we have
+A particularly important class of graphs for this problem are threshold graphs, which contain both the quasi-clique and quasi-star.